How-to·Mar 1, 2026·8 min read

 How does automation improve a document approval workflow?

 Automation handles the predictable, high-volume parts of the workflow.
-Extraction, validation against rules, and routing to the correct reviewer can all be done automatically.
-This frees your team to focus on the judgment calls that genuinely require human expertise, such as flagged anomalies or complex cases.
+Reading and analysing documents, validation against rules, and routing to the correct reviewer can all be done automatically.
+This frees your credit and risk teams to focus on the judgment calls that genuinely require human expertise, such as flagged anomalies or complex cases.

 Do I need an engineering team to set up a document approval workflow?